What To Do When Your Water Well Begins To Pump Sand Or Grit

 Filter Screen with Flush Valve

-An alternative to the centrifugal sand separator is a spin-down filter that comprises a filter screen and a small valve found at the filter’s bottom.
+An alternative to the centrifugal sand separator is a spin-down filter, which comprises a filter screen and a small valve at the bottom.
 Water filtration systems, including spin-down filters, are essential for removing sand and sediment from well water.
-The screen filters out the sand and sediment and can be cleaned out by opening the ball valve and flushing the filter.
+The screen filters out the sand and sediment, which can be cleaned out by opening the ball valve and flushing the filter.

 These sand and sediment filters must not be too fine because they can result in a pressure drop.
 Generally, a 60 or perhaps a 100 mesh screen works well in straining out most sand and grit.
 These types of spin-down filters are installed after the pressure tank.